-Alexander, here with General Edgar E. Hume, along with a number of other prominent British Second World War military leaders, was elevated to the peerage on 01-03-1946 by King Georg V he was created Viscount Alexander of Tunis.
+Alexander, here with General Edgar E. Hume, along with a number of other prominent British World War II military leaders, was elevated to the peerage on 01-03-1946 by King Georg V he was created Viscount Alexander of Tunis.

 Death and burial ground of Alexander, “ Earl of Tunis” Harold Rupert Leofric George.